ncatlab/nlab-content/pages/8/9/2/7/17298/content.md

 +-- {: .proof}
 ###### Proof

 For the first item, use that the [[homotopy colimit]] is represented by the [[mapping telescope]].
-Then [this lemma](classical+model+structure+on+topological+spaces#CompactSubsetsAreSmallInCellComplexes) implies that every homotopy groups of the homotopy colimit is represented at some finite stage.
+Then [this lemma](classical+model+structure+on+topological+spaces#CompactSubsetsAreSmallInCellComplexes) implies that every element of the homotopy groups of the homotopy colimit is represented at some finite stage.
 This implies that the telescope of level-wise weak homotopy equivalences is a level-wise weak homotopy equivalence.

 For the second item, observe that by the defining adjunctions and by lemma \ref{CorepresentingOfAdjunctsOfStructureMapsExists} (...) we have